-All directors attended 100% of the full Board meetings that were held during the year ended December 31, 2022.
+All directors attended 100% of the full Board meetings that were held during the year ended December 31, 2023 while such individual was a director.
+In addition, each director attended 100% of all meetings held during the year by each Board committee on which the director served.